 A feature on Perfectketo.com notes that fasting before going on keto can “help you deplete glycogen stores more quickly and eliminate carb intake so you can enter ketosis quickly.”
 Lucky (or unlucky) for me, I was on forced fasting before starting the diet due to stomach flu a few days prior.
-So yes, I started my keto journey on
+So yes, I started my keto journey on a very empty stomach.

 Breakfast was Fatty Ham and Scrambled Eggs Open Faced Cloud Bread.
 It was pretty good, and I thought that if this was going to set the pace for the next five days, then it would be no problem.
 “Cloud Bread” isn't exactly bread as we know it since it doesn't have flour and it's totally egg-based, but the upside is that you can easily replicate it at home: